 Certain of our customers and suppliers require us to agree to comply with the Electronic Industry Code of Conduct ("EICC") or their own codes of conduct, which may include detailed provisions on labor, human rights, health and safety, environment, corporate ethics and management systems.
 Certain of these provisions are not requirements under the laws of the countries in which we operate and may be burdensome to comply with on a regular basis.
 Moreover, new provisions may be added or material changes may be made to any these codes of conduct, and we may have to promptly implement such new provisions or changes, which may substantially further increase the cost of our business, be burdensome to implement and adversely affect our operational efficiencies and results of operations.
 If we violate any such codes of conduct, we may lose further business with the customer or supplier and, in addition, we may be subject to fines from the customer or supplier.
-While we believe that we are currently in compliance with our customers and suppliers' codes of conduct, we would be found to be in full compliance.
+While we believe that we are currently in compliance with our customers and suppliers' codes of conduct, there can be no assurance that, from time to time, if any one of our customers and suppliers audits our compliance with such code of conduct, we would be found to be in full compliance.
 A loss of business from these customers or suppliers could have a material adverse effect on our business, results of operations and financial conditions.